AKSHAY12332/Content-Management-System/README.md

 - SQLite database engine.

-NOTE: The "Edit" button is not visible while specifically seleccting the article to read more, but edit option is working fine when we enter in the url (For example: 127.0.0.1:5000/edit/1).
+NOTE: The "Edit" button is not visible while specifically selecting the article to read more, but edit option is working fine when we enter in the url (For example: 127.0.0.1:5000/edit/1).
 I'm working on it to make the button visible.